 Nexvax2® is the only disease-modifying therapeutic approach for celiac disease in clinical development today that has the potential to enable patients to return to a normal diet, good health, and improved quality of life.
 Nexvax2® is a combination of three proprietary peptides that elicit an immune response in patients with celiac disease (CeD) who carry the immune recognition gene, HLA-DQ2.5, which accounts for the condition in 80% to 90% of patients.
 Nexvax2® is delivered intradermally as a therapeutic vaccine and reprograms the T-cells that respond to gluten antigens in CeD patients so that they stop responding defensively by triggering a pro-inflammatory response.
 As a result, by preventing T-cells from continuing to cause inflammation in the small intestine, the injured tissue heals and patients would be able to resume an unrestricted diet and enjoy improved health.
 Booster shots of Nexvax2® would offer periodic reinforcements of the treatment to establish a prolonged tolerance to gluten.

-ImmusanT has recently completed two Phase 1b safety, tolerability, and pharmacodynamics clinical trials, which provided unprecedented data supporting proof-of-mechanism and effectiveness.
+ImmusanT has completed four Phase 1b safety, tolerability, and pharmacodynamics clinical trials, which provided unprecedented data supporting proof-of-mechanism and effectiveness.
 Specifically, Nexvax2® was found to engage antigen-specific target cells, and a distinct immunological signature was discovered.
 After repeated dosing, patients who received Nexvax2® were able to complete gluten challenge in contrast to placebo.

 For more information on Nexvax2 therapy, please refer to the ImmusanT Nexvax2® Fact Sheet.